Women in truck driving industry advocate for more parking and restroom access

 For Tina Klein, getting behind the wheel of a truck has been a lifelong passion.

-“I’ve wanted to be a professional truck driver since I was seven years old,” Klein said.
+“I’ve wanted to be a professional truck driver since I was seven years old,” said Klein.

 Klein has been living out that dream for more than two decades.
 It’s a career she loves.